jamsocket/aper/book/src/atoms.md

 # Constants and Atoms

-One way to build state machines is by composing together other state machines.
-Aper comes with some ready-made state machines to provide common components of state management.
+Another way to build state machines is by combining other state machines.
+Aper ships with some built-in state machines which provide common patterns for managing state.

 The simplest state machine is a `Constant`.
 It's a state machine whose transition has no exposed constructor, and therefore which can never be modified once it's created.
-It takes an initial state, and then keeps that state for the rest of its life.
+It takes an initial value, and then stubbornly keeps that state for the rest of its life.

 ```rust,noplaypen
 use aper::data_structures::Constant;